 - 1/2 teaspoon pure vanilla extract

-- 1/4 teaspoon McCormick Ground Turmeric
+- 1/4 teaspoon ground turmeric

-- 1/8 teaspoon McCormick Ground Ginger
+- 1/8 teaspoon ground ginger

-- Optional additions: tiny pinch ground black pepper, ground cardamom, or ground cloves
+- Optional additions: tiny pinch ground black pepper ground cardamom, or ground cloves

 - Heat over medium until warmed through, whisking briskly so that the almond butter does not stick to the bottom and the spices incorporate.
 Do not let boil.
 Pour into a mug and sip deeply.

 - To Store.
 Keep leftovers in an airtight container, such as a mason jar, for up to 3 days in the refrigerator.